One of my favorite biographies. Incredibly well paced and readable.

 Interestingly, whilte Putnam does discuss the importance of trust to economic productivity and he shows a lot of charts, he never shows this one.
 Even more interesting, while I’ve seen a lot of musings about the causes of the Great Stagnation, I’ve never seen anyone put forward declining social trust as an explanation; it doesn’t mean it’s not out there, but I’m surprised that I haven’t run into it.
 I’d like to do more reading here!

-2: wonder if this means that some of the nostalgia for an earlier American age is in fact driven by a longing to return to a higher trust society?
+1: An alternate version of this book is the self help version – Bowling Alone: Why the key to health and happiness is cultivating friendships and community involvement 2: wonder if this means that some of the nostalgia for an earlier American age is in fact driven by a longing to return to a higher trust society?
 Another interesting question is whether more social conformity / segregation is needed to create higher levels of social capital; I’m not sure I agree but would love to see data.
+3: This is where I hear a voice in the back of my head saying “after the defeat of Carthage, the Romans became complacent and decadent…” 4: It’s interesting to imagine how more flexible work arrangements could change this.